-This is how a night photo session should be without actors and the props used by them.
-They are all in period costumes and did one fine job this evening.
-A tired Chris returned to the Best Western and after watching Tampa Bay beat Washington, I called it a night.
+This is how a night photo session should be, with actors in period costumes using props.
+They did one fine job this evening.
+After that, a tired Chris returned to the Best Western and after watching Tampa Bay beat Washington, called it a night.

-5/18/2018 got up, showered and shaved then went downstairs to have breakfast.
-I sat down and was joined by another rider I knew from past trips.
-I returned to my room and the key would not open the door.
+5/18/2018 I awoke, showered and shaved then went downstairs to have breakfast and was joined by another rider I knew from past trips.
+I returned to my room but the key would not open the door.
 I went downstairs and got the manager who tried his keys but they would not open it either.
-He went and got more keys and finally it worked so I got my stuff and checked out.
+He went and got more keys and finally it worked, so I got my luggage and checked out.
 I wanted pictures of the Monticello Wabash Station but had one picture I needed first.

-Western Indiana Agriculture 0-4-0 1.
+Western Indiana Aggregate 0-4-0 1 built by Alco-Cooke in 1924.
 From here I drove into town and found my next stop.

-The Monticello Wabash Railroad train station.
-From here I drove to MacDonalds for hot cakes and sausage.
-After breakfast I drove around town looking for any railway related things before returning to the museum with plenty of time to look it.
+The Monticello Wabash Railroad station built in 1889 and moved to its present location along the former Illinois Central tracks in 1987 and restored by the Monticello Depot Association.
+From here I drove to McDonald's for hot cakes and sausage and after breakfast, I drove around town looking for any railway- related items before returning to the museum with plenty of time to look it.